Table of Contents

 For a number of people, the idea of learning something new is terrifying.
 They believe the effort won’t be worth it or it will be too time-consuming.
 Fortunately, learning to code is definitely worth it, and getting started does not have to take up a lot of time, depending on your goals and on the programming language you choose to start with.
 Python, for instance, is one the most popular yet newbie-friendly languages in existence.
 A plethora of major companies use it, and its applications range from analyzing data and automating small tasks to building websites and predictive engines.

 Approaching the field might be challenging at first, but things do get easier after a while.
 A good number of developers learn as they go, gradually applying what they already know to create increasingly more complex projects.
 Also, you won't have to stagger through huge books or spend a large amount of time memorizing facts.
-In fact, students in our Intro to Programming course begin writing Python code in their very first class, and most go on to use it in their jobs by the end of the course.
+In fact, students in my Intro to Programming course begin writing Python code in their very first class, and most go on to use it in their jobs by the end of the course.

 Additionally, you'll be able to achieve tangible results from the very beginning of your experience.
 Only a few lines of code let you more easily manage your schedule, automatically respond to emails, or add new functionalities to your company's website.